 Permit-Required Confined Spaces.
 Final Rules 63:66018-66036, (1998, December 1).
 Amends OSHA's standard on Permit-Required Confined Spaces (permit spaces) (29 CFR 1910.146) to provide for enhanced employee participation in the employer's permit space program.

-National Emphasis Program on Amputations.
-CPL 03-00-003, (2006, October 27).
-Describes policies and procedures for implementing a National Emphasis Program (NEP) to identify and to reduce workplace machinery and equipment hazards.
+National Emphasis Program on Amputations (PDF*).
+CPL 03-00-019, (2015, June 30).
+Describes policies and procedures for implementing a National Emphasis Program (NEP) to identify and to reduce workplace machinery and equipment hazards which are causing or likely to cause amputations.

 OSHA maintains a listing of the most frequently cited standards for specified 6-digit North American Industry Classification System (NAICS) codes.
 Please refer to OSHA’s Frequently Cited OSHA Standards page for additional information.
 For Construction of Buildings, use NAICS code 236 in the NAICS search box.